Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-\textbf{Results with VSP:} The results for VSP on Market-1501 are shown in fig.~\ref{fig:prot2_M}.
+The results for VSP on Market-1501 are shown in Fig.~\ref{fig:prot2_M}.
 Since the baseline feature extractor methods take in inputs from only one camera at a time, we independently query from each of the cameras in the query set.
 The scores are computed for each of these individual queries and their average is considered for comparison with feature fusion based methods.
+In this protocol, we report results for GRU based fusion function trained with just the triplet loss.

 For better representation, we average the results based on the number of cameras present in the query set.
-From the results (fig.~\ref{fig:prot2_M}), we observe that our approach (fusion of queries) performs significantly better than baseline -- for ResNet-50, on average, fusion outperforms baseline by $\mathbf{13.5\%}$ and mean-pool based fusion by $\mathbf{3.6\%}$ in Rank-1 accuracy.
-The mAP performances (table~\ref{tab:comp_map}) are more noteworthy with $\mathbf{17.5\%}$ and $\mathbf{7.2\%}$ improvement over baseline CNN and mean-pool based fusion respectively.
-In the case of AlexNet as baseline CNN, mean-pool based fusion performs better than our approach for sequences of length two.
-However, as the number of cameras increase, our approach outperforms all other approaches.
-Additionally, the figures show that the improvement obtained using feature fusion increases as more query cameras are considered.
+From the results (Fig.~\ref{fig:prot2_M}), we observe that our approach (fusion of queries) performs significantly better than baseline -- for ResNet-50, on average, fusion outperforms baseline by $\mathbf{13.5\%}$ and mean-pool based fusion by $\mathbf{3.6\%}$ in Rank-1 accuracy.
+The mAP performances (Table~\ref{tab:comp_map}) are more noteworthy with $\mathbf{17.5\%}$ and $\mathbf{7.2\%}$ improvement over baseline CNN and mean-pool based fusion respectively.
+In the case of AlexNet as baseline CNN, mean-pool based fusion performs slightly better than our approach for sequences of length two.
+However, as the number of cameras increase, our approach outperforms all other approaches, thereby satisfying a design objective of our fusion function.
+Additionally, the figures show that the improvement obtained using feature fusion increases as more query cameras are considered, as expected.